How I Work

 Here is my system for doing my job:

 1) I meet with students 1-on-1 for an hour each week.
-Ninety minutes if opting for the top-30 school package.
-These meetings used to be in person, but due to now serving families all over the planet/some news you may have heard about, it’s usually on Zoom.
-Once you sign up, we will figure out your timeslot, usually on Wed, Fri, or Sat.
+These meetings used to be in person, but due to me now serving families worldwide, it’s on Zoom.
+That’s why I call my students my Zoomers!
+Once you sign up, we will figure out your timeslot, usually on Tue, Wed, Fri, or Sat.
 That is then your hour.
 It’s your hour from the week we start to the week when everything is done and submitted.
 Everything.
-In my experience, it’s about 20-25 weeks straight we are together.
+In my experience, it’s about 25 weeks straight we are together.

 You will get the same treatment.
 I’ll ask a lot of obvious questions, then less obvious ones, then possibly bizarre ones.
 I’ll keep going until I hear something I like.
 Then I’ll ask you more about it.
 I’ll keep taking details until I know we have what we want.
 Then I’ll ask you to start over from the beginning.

 3) I will walk you through the story or belief using guided questions.
 It’s a lot of, “Oh!
 So then what happened?” and, “Wow!
 That sounds like it must have sucked!
 How did you feel after?”
 As you answer my questions, I’ll be taking notes.
 These notes will become an outline.
 All my outline is is a list of facts that you told me.
-Those facts are, however, ordered in such a way as to establish a clear narrative.
-I could nerd out for 3,000 words on what a clean narrative looks like, but basically, I’ve found that the hardest part of writing a college essay is having everything make sense.
+Those facts are, however, ordered in such a way as to establish a clean narrative.
+I could nerd out for 3,000 words on what a clean narrative looks like, but basically, I’ve found that the most challenging part of writing a college essay is having everything make sense and flow nicely.
 I establish the plot points for you so that you don’t have to worry about it while writing.

 4) You take that outline home with you.
 You will already be home because we’re on Zoom, but you get my point.
 In the week between meetings, you write the essay.
 You write it.
 I try not to editorialize on the outline; the goal is you place the facts I’ve listed within your work using your voice.